Application rule conditions

-System-provided application filters help you perform application control by organizing applications according to basic characteristics: type, risk, business relevance, category, and tags.
-You can create reuseable user-defined filters based on combinations of the system-provided filters, or on custom combinations of applications.
+System-provided application filters help perform control by organizing applications according to basic characteristics, such as type, risk, business relevance, category, and tags.
+You can also create reuseable, user-defined filters using combinations of system-provided filters, or custom combinations of applications.

 At least one detector must be enabled for each application rule condition in the policy.
-If no detector is enabled for an application, the system automatically enables all system-provided detectors for the application; if none exist, the system enables the most recently modified user-defined detector for the application.
+If no detector is enabled, the system automatically enables all available system-provided detectors, or the most recently modified user-defined detector.
 For more information about application detectors, see Application Detector Fundamentals.

-You can use both application filters and individually specified applications to ensure complete coverage.
-However, understand the following note before you order your access control rules.
+You can utilize both application filters and individually specified applications to ensure complete coverage.
+Understand the application's requirements to effectively order access control rules.

-Application filters help you quickly configure application control.
+Application filters help you to quickly configure application control effectively.
 For example, you can easily use system-provided filters to create an access control rule that identifies and blocks all high risk, low business relevance applications.
 If a user attempts to use one of those applications, the system blocks the session.

 Using application filters simplifies policy creation and administration.
 It assures you that the system controls application traffic as expected.
 Because Cisco frequently updates and adds application detectors via system and vulnerability database (VDB) updates, you can ensure that the system uses up-to-date detectors to monitor application traffic.
 You can also create your own detectors and assign characteristics to the applications they detect, automatically adding them to existing filters.